 - Prepare the Yogurt Base: In a medium bowl, combine the Greek yogurt, grated garlic, lemon zest, lemon juice, ground sumac, and a pinch of kosher salt.
 Stir well until smooth and fully incorporated.
 Set aside to allow flavors to meld.

-- Create the Warm Chili Oil: In a small bowl, whisk together the 3 tablespoons of olive oil designated for the spice oil, the red pepper flakes, sweet paprika, smoked paprika, cayenne pepper (if using), and the 3/4 teaspoon kosher salt.
-Set this mixture aside.
+- Create the Warm Chili Oil: In a small saucepan, combine the 3 tablespoons extra virgin olive oil, 1 teaspoon red pepper flakes, 1/4 teaspoon sweet paprika, 1/4 teaspoon smoked paprika, 1/4 teaspoon cayenne pepper (if using), and 3/4 teaspoon kosher salt.
+Heat over low heat for 2-3 minutes, stirring occasionally, until warm and fragrant.
+Do not boil.
+Set aside.

 - Mix the Za'atar Infusion: In a separate small bowl, stir together 2 tablespoons of the remaining olive oil with the 2 rounded teaspoons of za'atar spice blend.